Tag Archives: user feedback

 Managing a growing product can be as rewarding as challenging: Involving more people and teams and scaling up is hardly ever easy.
 This article shares 10 practical tips to help you effectively scale as the person in charge of a product.

-Sprint Review Tips for Product Owners
+Sprint Review Tips for Product People

 5 Tips for Building Empathy with Users